mertonuryildirim/market-app/README.md

-# This dev branch is using for local starts
+# Dev branch is using for local starts & development

 ## JSON SERVER CONF